How to Fix a Smile Without Braces?

 Dental Bonding

 Dental bonding is a fast and convenient way to improve your smile without having to go through the time and hassle of braces.
 This procedure uses a tooth-colored material to cover any chips, cracks, or discolorations on your teeth that can be distracting or even embarrassing.
 Bonding hardens quickly when it comes in contact with ultraviolet light, making it a quick procedure with instant results.
-Plus, bonding material can last for many years if taken care of properly.

 This procedure can be done in one office visit and, depending on the size of the area needing bonding, generally takes no longer than an hour.
 In contrast to braces that take months or years to show improvement and constant maintenance, bonding provides a direct way to unleash your confident smile.